-Independently prepare for classes using recommended books (1-4), lecture material and electronic files from the discipline "Veterinary Parasitology" at the "Distance learning portal (MOODLE) of SBTU".
+Independently prepare for the class using textbooks, study guides, practicals (1-4), lecture material, electronic files from the discipline "Veterinary Parasitology" on the "Portal of distance learning (MOODLE) of the SBTU of Ukraine".

 Auditory work.
 To study and make a drawing or mark in pictures the basic diagnostic features of pathogents of these diseases using the museum material (macropreparations), temporary and permanent micropreparations.
 Carry out clinical and parasitological examination of animals, make a diagnostics and differential diagnosis, appoint treatment.
 Get acquainted with the arsenal of medicines recommended for control this group of diseases.